About us

 Capabilities

-We develop products and processes for research, industry and government partners in the biorefining sector.
+We assist you to develop products and processes for research, industry and government partners in the biorefining sector.

 Biology and fermentation